Ravenshoe: Queensland’s Highest Town and Nature Enthusiast’s Paradise

 Koombooloomba Dam: Watersports Haven

-Travel south from Ravenshoe along Tully Falls Road, and you’ll reach Koombooloomba National Park and Conservation Park.
+Travel south from Ravenshoe along Tully Falls Road and reach Koombooloomba National Park and Conservation Park.
 This journey takes you through the scenic Tully Falls National Park before arriving at Koombooloomba National Park, just 20 kilometres from Ravenshoe.

-Within these parks, you’ll find three camping options, each providing a unique experience.
-Whether it’s bush camping along Nitchaga Creek and Wall Creek roads, waterfront camping in the defined bush camping area, or the more equipped camping area in Koombooloomba Conservation Park, there’s a camping adventure for everyone.
+These parks have three camping options, each providing a unique experience.
+Whether bush camping along Nitchaga Creek and Wall Creek roads, waterfront camping in the defined bush camping area, or the more equipped camping area in Koombooloomba Conservation Park, there’s a camping adventure for everyone.
 Camping permits are required.

 Koombooloomba Dam, while nearby, is not part of the national park.
 Popular among water skiers and anglers, the dam offers plenty of aquatic recreation.